 Using original paintings and personal narrative, Wendy expands her late husband’s vision by showing how one person can overcome obstacles to achieve their dreams, while also making a positive difference in the world.
 Projects include education initiatives, museum exhibitions, an ongoing public lecture series, and written and online publications.

-Now in its fourth year, this hands-on programming with Rodrigue’s widow, Wendy, includes personal visits to nearly 100 schools, reaching more than 40,000 students in 8 states.
+Now in its sixth year, this hands-on programming with Rodrigue’s widow, Wendy, includes personal visits to over 100 schools, reaching more than 45,000 students in 8 states.
 Life and Legacy programming includes a special focus on Rodrigue’s home state of Louisiana, plus museum exhibitions and numerous museum and community partnerships, including the Ohr-O’Keefe Museum of Art, the LSU Museum of Art, Associations of Broadcasters, Chambers of Commerce, Womens Leadership Conferences, Literary Clubs, Continuing Education, and many more.

 An award-winning public speaker, Wendy was honored in 2019 as a New Orleans Business Woman of the Year and a New Orleans Person to Watch for her tireless commitment to her Life & Legacy Foundation.
-In November 2021, Wendy visited George Rodrigue’s alma mater, Catholic High in New Iberia, Louisiana, her 100th school.
+In November 2021, Wendy visited George Rodrigue’s alma mater, Catholic High in New Iberia, Louisiana, her 100th school!